PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 ## General Explanation

-The over all goals of this extension, are (1) to stop and restart a simulation at an arbitrary point in time and (2) to apply scaling policies at the beginning of a simulation run.
+The over all goals of this extension are (1) to stop and restart a simulation at an arbitrary point in time and (2) to apply arbitrary scaling policies at the beginning of a simulation run.
+Considering (2), it is important to note that the policies at the beginning are not applied according to their trigger conditions.
+Instead, the user decides on their application upfront, and the extension applies (enforces) the policies in spite of trigger conditions and/or constraints.

 For stopping and restarting, the extensions saves/loads snapshots to/from a JSON file.
-For applying scaling policies, the extension accepts an JSON with a list of scaling policy ids as input.
+For applying scaling policies, the extension accepts an additional JSON file with a list of scaling policy ids as input.

-For the sake of simplification, the following explanation reduces the entire machination to three components.
+For the sake of simplification, the following explanation reduces the entire extension to four components.
-These components are `application`,  `initialisation`, `simulator` and `snapshotBehaviour`.
+These components are `application`,  `initialisation`, `simulator` and `snapshotting`.

 `application` is the entrypoint.
-It parses the commandline arguments and experiment settings, and loads the PCM instances.
+It parses the commandline arguments and experiment settings (`*.experiments` file), and loads the PCM instances from the model files.
 Afterwards it starts `initialisation`.

-`initialisation` loads the JSON-files with the snapshot and the policies to be applied and creates the result copy of the PCM instances.
+`initialisation` loads the JSON-files with the snapshot and configurations, including the policies to be applied, and creates the result copy of the PCM instances.
 The simulation will later on use the result copies only, such that the initial PCM instances remain unchanged.
-Then `initialisation` provisions the snapshot, the policies to be applied and a results builder to Slingshot and starts `simulator`.
+Then `initialisation` provisions the snapshot, further configuration parameters and the policies to be applied to Slingshot and starts `simulator`.

 Slingshot is event based and event driven, for more details c.f. https://www.palladio-simulator.com/Palladio-Documentation-Slingshot/slingshot-simulator/.
 For now the following points are relevant:
 - Slingshot provides means to subscribe to events, and to pre- and postintercept events.
-- Various `SimulationBehaviorExtension` contribute behaviour to the simulation by subscribing to events, and producing new events.
+- Various `SimulationBehaviorExtension` contribute behaviour to the simulation by subscribing to events and producing new events.

-Now, `simulator` loads all behaviour extensions, including the `snapshotBehaviour` contributed by this extension.
+Now, `simulator` loads all behaviour extensions, including those contributed by this extension's `snapshotting` component.
-In reality, `snapshotBehaviour` consists of many separate behaviour extensions that each cover a distinct aspect of the entire snapshot mechanism.
+Each of the behaviour extensions of `snapshotting` cover a distinct aspect of the snapshot mechanism.
 For now we will only focus on the injection of the snapshotted state at the beginning and the creation of a new snapshot at the end.
+For the sake of simplicity, we will call the former `initBehaviour` and the latter `stateUpdateBehaviour`

-At first, `snapshotBehaviour` preintercepts the `SimulationStarted` event and checks, whether the current simulation run should start with initialisation from snapshot, or not.
+At first, `initBehaviour` preintercepts the `SimulationStarted` event and checks, whether the current simulation run should start with initialisation from snapshot, or not.

-If it should *not* start with initialisation from a snapshot, i.e. the simulation run actually starts at $t=0$, without any previous run, the `SimulationStarted` event remains untouched and is delivered to the respective behaviours which then creates events according to the workload defined in the usage model.
+If it should *not* start with initialisation from a snapshot, i.e. the simulation run actually starts at $t=0$, without any previous runs, the `SimulationStarted` event remains untouched and is delivered to the respective behaviours which then creates events according to the workload defined in the usage model.

 If it should start with initialisation from a snapshot, i.e. the simulation run starts at a point in time $t > 0$, the `SimulationStarted` event is aborted.
-Instead of creating new events according to the workload defined in the usage model, `snapshotBehaviour` published the snapshotted events from the previous simulation run.
+Instead of creating new events according to the workload defined in the usage model, `initBehaviour` published the snapshotted events from the previous simulation run.

-In both cases, `snapshotBehaviour` publishes events to request adjustment for any scaling policies specified in the input JSON file.
+In both cases, `initBehaviour` publishes events to trigger application for the scaling policies specified in the input JSON file.

-During the simulation, `snapshotBehaviour` continuously checks, whether a snapshot should be taken.
+During the simulation, various other extensions of the `snapshotting` component continuously check, whether a snapshot should be taken.
-Once any of the required conditions is met, `snapshotBehaviour` takes a snapshot and ends the simulation run by publishing a `SimulationFinished` event.
+Once any of the required conditions is met, `stateUpdateBehaviour` creates a snapshot and ends the simulation run by publishing a `SimulationFinished` event.

 Finally, `initialisation` postprocesses the simulation results, and saves the snapshot and the results to file.
 The results include the updated PCM instances, the measurements and additional information for putting the results into the state graph.